Cookies

 How much do study programmes cost?

-There will be no charge to you as the learners placements are funded either via Government funding or through the EHCP funding.
+There will be no charge to you as the learners' placements are funded either through Government funding or via the EHCP funding.
+However, all learners will require stationery to start and may need additional items throughout the academic year.
+If you need assistance with these costs, please let us know.

 How long do study programmes last?